Evolution of a Magic Act…Update 2018

 Magic Show Boston 339-927-4710

 The other piece is Paul Gertner’s brilliant routine.
-What can I say; it plays so well, you’ve got the emotional hook of a borrowed ring.
+What can I say, it plays so well, you’ve got the emotional hook of a borrowed ring.
 (Usually a man’s wedding ring.)
 There’s so much built-in humor, and as most of us know, we are not comedians, but magic brings out a lot of laughter.

-So what’s the problem?
+So, what’s the problem?
 Finding a ring to borrow…there is not always one available.
 I never use a woman’s ring with any type of stone or diamond.
 I’ve heard the nightmare stories, and I won’t be adding a story of my own.

-So here’s the thing with men and their rings…some men have put on a few pounds since their wedding, and that ring is not going to come off without a saw.
+Well, here’s the thing with men and their rings…some men have put on a few pounds since their wedding, and that ring is not going to come off without a saw.
 Other men will Never!
 Take their ring off…that’s O.K.
 I get it; they see it as a minor betrayal to their wife.
-So as you can see, sometimes I had to leave the coins to the spectator’s hands out of my repertoire, but I wanted to have one available.
+So, as you can see, sometimes I had to leave the coins to the spectator’s hands out of my repertoire, but I wanted to have one available.

-One day, I was watching Craig Petty on YouTube, and he was performing a Three coin version for a crowd of people, and not only did the three coins “fly invisibly” to the spectator’s hand(s) they proceeded to vanish one at a time with a finale of “The Flurry” (David Roth) with the production of a Jumbo Coin.
+One day, I was watching Craig Petty on YouTube, and he was performing a Three-coin version for a crowd of people, and not only did the three coins “fly invisibly” to the spectator’s hand(s) they proceeded to vanish one at a time with a finale of “The Flurry” (David Roth) with the production of a Jumbo Coin.
 (Craig produces a second Jumbo Coin, even larger than the first).

 Now, certain parts of this routine could be problematic, but Craig’s brilliant structuring solves any problems that could arise…see the results in the video.
 I’ve been using this lot…and every now and then, I perform something special for a couple who are willing to loan me a ring.